pearsonlab/tf_gbds/README.md

 ## Contents
 - Python Modules/Scripts
+1. `run_model.py` Train tf_gbds model.
+Run `python run_model.py --help` to see [options](#train-an-tf_gbds-model).
 1. `GenerativeModel.py` The customized Edward Random Variables which generate players' goal and control signal for each time point based on the trajectory of each trial.
-1. `RecognitionModel.py` The customized Edward Random Variables which implement the posterior goal and control signal from generative model and smoothing linear dynamical system.
+1. `RecognitionModel.py` The customized Edward Random Variables which implement the posterior goal and control signal usiing smoothing linear dynamical system.
-1. `run_model.py` Train tf_gbds model.
-Run `python run_model.py --help` to see options.
 1. `utils.py` The utility functions needed for run_model.
+1. `lib/` The directory containing libraries needed for matrix computation.

 ## How to Preprocess Your Data
 Our model reads in data from an experiment as an hdf5 file.
 Only one variable is required for the model to train: `Trajectories`, which our code expects to be a matrix with the following shape: (nTrials, nTimepoints, nDimensions).
 So, in a variant of Penalty Kick with 9000 total trials, each trial consisting of 80 timepoints, and each timepoint consisting of 3 dimensions (goalie y-position, ball x-position, ball y-position--see Iqbal & Pearson, 2017), then the `trajectories` variable will have shape (9000, 80, 3).